 Viale Dante is a long street that runs from Vale Ceccarini to Viale Giuseppe Verdi.
 It is equally beautiful, although not as grandiose as Viale Ceccarini.

-Viale Dante teems with shops, restaurants and bars.
+Viale Dante also has many shops, restaurants and bars.
 It takes approximately half an hour to walk from one end of this street to another.
 The adjacent area is where the hotels are and it’s all five minutes walk from the beach.

 THE PORT, THE SEAFRONT AND THE BEACH

-The port is a very small port, perfectly suited for this small town.
+The port is a very small, perfectly suited for this small town.

 The seafront or lungomare runs along the beach.
 It covers the length of the whole town.
-In fact, you can walk from Riccione all the way to Rimini along the seafront, away from the traffic.
+In fact, you can walk along the seafront from Riccione all the way to Rimini, away from the traffic.
 The seafront has been recently renovated and it is very pretty now.
 There is also a cycling lane, plus numerous bars and places where you can sit and relax.

-The best and the most beautiful free beach, where I always go, is a bit further away from the centre.
-It’s at the point where Riccione officially finishes and where the Rimini’s neighbourhood Rivazzurra starts.
+The best and the most beautiful free beach, where I always go, is at the point where Riccione officially finishes and where the Rimini’s neighbourhood Rivazzurra starts.
 The beach is in front of the abandoned Colonia Santo Volto.
 It is 300m long and 150m wide.
-Perhaps because of its location, usually it is not very busy.
+Perhaps, because of its location, usually it is not very busy.
 There are always more people at weekends, but even then, the beach is relatively quiet and very enjoyable.

 VIALE S. MARTINO

 One more street that I want to mention is Viale S. Martino.
 It’s a smaller version of Viale Ceccarini, also very beautiful and full of restaurants, bars and shops.
-If you are in Viale Ceccarini, facing the sea, Viale Dante is to your left and Viale S. Martino to the right side.
+If you are in Viale Ceccarini, facing the sea, Viale Dante is to your left and Viale S. Martino to the right.
 But, Viale S. Martino is a bit further away.
-You can walk along equally splendid Viale Gramsci and you will arrive to Viale S. Martino within 10 minutes.
+You can walk along equally splendid Viale Gramsci and you will arrive to Viale S. Martino in 10 minutes.

 Italy is a magical country, rich in history and it has many wonderful places.
 We can make an argument that Riccione is not as beautiful as other Italian towns and cities.
 Perhaps, but Riccione does not need to be another Firenze or Venezia.
 It is very charming the way it is.
 It’s small and easily managed, with superb infrastructure.
 Due to its popularity, it provides everything.

-The best of all is that it is by the sea and it offers you the opportunity to spend some wonderful days on the beautiful beach.
+The best of all is that it is by the sea and it offers you an opportunity to spend some wonderful days on a beautiful beach.